Non NHS Services

 Private Work Fees

-Most services are covered by the NHS but you may be asked to pay a standard fee for certain procedures, please ask at reception for details or click here for a request form.
-For example:
+Most services are covered by the NHS but you may be asked to pay a standard fee for certain procedures, please ask at reception for details or complete patient request form.

 • Some Insurance Medicals